-“You think when I made it I lost everything else?”
+“You think when I made it I gave up everything else?”

 Jay continued to look at me.
 “We’ll be on the late show, darling,” he said softly.
 “Play a little music, have a few laughs.”
 He winked.
 “They’ll say we were brilliant.”

+I looked down to snap another bean.
 When I turned back again both were gone.
-Evan sat alone there now, playing, eyes closed but still beautifully expressive, the sweep of lashes above the curve of his cheek, the gorgeous Les Paul chords echoing through the room as if brought in by the wind and the sky.
+Evan sat alone there now, playing, eyes closed, the sweep of lashes above the curve of his cheek beautifully expressive, the gorgeous Les Paul chords echoing through the room as if brought in by the wind and sky.
 I thought it would break me.
 He too had given from his self-built kingdom, unbeknownst to him and relentlessly one-sided, but vital just the same.
 Eventually, he disappeared as well, though the music continued on.

-One bean left, but I believed there was no beginning or end.
+One left to go, but I believed there was no beginning or end.
 The wind died down; the music stopped.
-A thrill of dread ran through me, but I would not allow myself to turn around; I knew all was gone in the silence and the stillness, gone in those red slants of light.
-I raised both hands and placed my palms over my eyes, felt the water from the vegetables trickle down my forearms, tickling me.
+A thrill of dread ran through me, but I would not allow myself to turn around; I knew all was gone in the silence and the stillness, vanishing into those red slants of light.
+I raised both hands and placed my palms over my eyes, felt the water from the beans trickle down my forearms, tickling me.

 Richard was nudging me in my side.
 “Stop scratching.
 What are you doing?
 Stop making a scene.”
-Startled awake, I gave up trying to poke my finger through the bandages to scratch my wounded arm, and Richard went back to staring out the window.
+Startled awake, I gave up trying to poke my finger under the brace to scratch my healing arm, and Richard went back to staring out the window.
 Eventually I put my head on his shoulder, and after a minute he leaned his head on mine.
 The train rattled on toward the border.